dralex/orbita-simulator/INSTALL.md

 5. Run the `simulation.py` script without arguments to see the possible command arguments.

-6. To run servers-side calculator correct the config file `orbit_server.cfg` and run the server as daemon
+6. To run servers-side calculator correct the config file `orbit_server.cfg` and run the server as daemon.

+7. To localize the simulator messages you need to install `gettext` package and run `make messages` command.